Title IX Sexual Misconduct Policy

 Title IX Coordinator Response

-Upon notice of an alleged incident of sexual harassment in a University Program or Activity to the Title IX Coordinator, or to any official of the University who has authority to institute corrective measures on behalf of the University, the Title IX Coordinator shall promptly contact the Complainant to discuss the availability of Supportive Measures, consider the Complainant’s wishes with respect to Supportive Measures, inform the Complainant of the availability of Supportive Measures with or without the filing of a Formal Complaint, and explain to the Complainant the process for filing a Formal Complaint.
-In the event a Formal Complaint is filed, certain Supportive Measures may also be made available to the Respondent.
+Upon notice of an alleged incident of sex discrimination or sex-based harassment in a University Program or Activity to the Title IX Coordinator, or to any official of the University who has authority to institute corrective measures on behalf of the University, or who have responsibility for administrative leadership, teaching, or advising in an educational Program or Activity on behalf of the University, the Title IX Coordinator shall promptly contact the Complainant to discuss the availability of Supportive Measures, consider the Complainant’s wishes with respect to Supportive Measures, inform the Complainant of the availability of Supportive Measures with or without the filing of a Complaint, and explain to the Complainant the process for filing a Complaint.
+In the event a Complaint is filed, certain Supportive Measures may also be made available to the Respondent.

 The types of Supportive Measures that may be implemented include, but are not limited to: